Gravitation as a Plastic Distortion of the Lorentz Vacuum: Multiform Functions and Multiform Functionals

 \subsubsection{Examples}

-We present now some illustrative examples of derivatives of multiform functionals that will be need in Section 5 (and Appendix C) where we shall derive the equations of motion of the gravitational field from the variational principle.
+We present now some illustrative examples of derivatives of multiform functionals that will be need in Section 6 where we shall derive the equations of motion of the gravitational field from the variational principle.

 \textbf{Example 3.7 }\emph{\ }Let $ \slh \in(1,1)$-$extV$ \ and consider the scalar functional $ \slh \mapsto \slh (b)\cdot \slh (c)$ and the biform functional $ \sll \mapsto \sll (b)\wedge \sll (c)$, with $b,c\in {\displaystyle\bigwedge\nolimits^{1}} V$.
 The first has as generator function the scalar function of two 1-form variables $(x,y)\mapsto x\cdot y$ and the generator of the second functional is the biform function of two 1-form variables $(x,y)\mapsto x\wedge y$.
-Let us calculate the derivative of those functionals, with respect to $ \slh $ in the direction of $a\in {\displaystyle\bigwedge\nolimits^{1}} V$.
+Let us calculate the derivative of those functionals,with respect to $ \slh $ in the direction of $a\in {\displaystyle\bigwedge\nolimits^{1}} V$.

 were we utilized $\partial_{x}(x\cdot y)=y.$

 Also

 where we used $\partial_{x}(x\wedge y)=(n-1)y.$